On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Abstract

 \section{Abstract}

-Our situated environment is full of uncertainty and highly dynamic, thus hindering the widespread adoption of machine-led Intelligent Decision-Making (IDM) in real world scenarios.
-This means IDM should have the capability of continuously learning new skills and efficiently generalizing across wider applications.
-IDM benefits from any new approaches and theoretical breakthroughs that exhibit Artificial General Intelligence (AGI) breaking the barriers between tasks and applications.
-Recent research has well-examined neural architecture, Transformer, as a backbone foundation model and its generalization to various tasks, including computer vision, natural language processing, and reinforcement learning.
-We therefore argue that a foundation decision model (FDM) can be established by formulating various decision-making tasks as a sequence decoding task using the Transformer architecture; this would be a promising solution to advance the applications of IDM in more complex real world tasks.
-In this paper, we elaborate on how a foundation decision model improves the efficiency and generalization of IDM.
-We also discuss potential applications of a FDM in multi-agent game AI, production scheduling, and robotics tasks.
-Finally, through a case study, we demonstrate our realization of the FDM, DigitalBrain (DB1) with 1.2 billion parameters, which achieves human-level performance over 453 tasks, including text generation, images caption, video games playing, robotic control, and traveling salesman problems.
-As a foundation decision model, DB1 would be a baby step towards more autonomous and efficient real world IDM applications. \blfootnote{Work completed when Z. Wan, M. Zhou, Z. Cao, C. Le, J. Chen are interns at Digital Brain Laboratory.
+The pervasive uncertainty and dynamic nature of real-world environments present significant challenges for the widespread implementation of machine-driven Intelligent Decision-Making (IDM) systems.
+Consequently, IDM should possess the ability to continuously acquire new skills and effectively generalize across a broad range of applications.
+The advancement of Artificial General Intelligence (AGI) that transcends task and application boundaries is critical for enhancing IDM.
+Recent studies have extensively investigated the Transformer neural architecture as a foundational model for various tasks, including computer vision, natural language processing, and reinforcement learning.
+We propose that a Foundation Decision Model (FDM) can be developed by formulating diverse decision-making tasks as sequence decoding tasks using the Transformer architecture, offering a promising solution for expanding IDM applications in complex real-world situations.
+In this paper, we discuss the efficiency and generalization improvements offered by a foundation decision model for IDM and explore its potential applications in multi-agent game AI, production scheduling, and robotics tasks.
+Lastly, we present a case study demonstrating our FDM implementation, DigitalBrain (DB1) with 1.3 billion parameters, achieving human-level performance in 870 tasks, such as text generation, image captioning, video game playing, robotic control, and traveling salesman problems.
+As a foundation decision model, DB1 represents an initial step toward more autonomous and efficient real-world IDM applications. \blfootnote{Work completed when Z. Wan, M. Zhou, Z. Cao, C. Le, J. Chen are interns at Digital Brain Laboratory.
 Correspondence to: Weinan Zhang <wnzhang@sjtu.edu.cn>.}